thecodingmachine/react-native-boilerplate/documentation/docs/3_Guides/3_4_ReduxStore.md

 ## Redux-toolkit-wrapper
 The boilerplate includes a [wrapper of redux-toolkit](https://github.com/thecodingmachine/redux-toolkit-wrapper) to make it easier to use.
 It provides three helpers.
-If your are not familiar with redux-toolkit, please have a look at their [documentation](https://redux-toolkit.js.org/api/configureStore).
+If you are not familiar with redux-toolkit, please have a look at their [documentation](https://redux-toolkit.js.org/api/configureStore).

 ### buildAsyncState
 `buildAsyncState` create a loading and error state.
 You can scope it in a key.